AlexTGoCreative/ChatBot/README.md

 3. The LLM **generates** a grounded and relevant response.

 In this project, the OPSWAT docs are vectorized and used to provide context to Gemini.

+Additionally, users can provide a **hash** related to a scan, and the chatbot will use the scan results as part of the context for generating accurate responses.

 ---